-- 1 Objectives of zone - To provide for the housing needs of the community within a low density residential environment. - To enable other land uses that provide facilities or services to meet the day to day needs of residents.
+- 1 Objectives of zone - To provide for the housing needs of the community. - To provide for a variety of housing types and densities.

+• To enable other land uses that provide facilities or services to meet the day to day needs of residents.